CISecurity/OVALRepo/scripts/README.md

 ## Script Formats ##

 TBD.
-We're currently onsidering python and/or shell scrips.
+We're currently considering python and/or shell scrips.

 ## To Do List ##